 Priess, who has a PhD in political science from Duke University, served at the CIA as an intelligence officer, a manager, and a daily intelligence briefer during the presidencies of Bill Clinton and George W. Bush.
 During the Bush administration, he personally delivered the President’s Daily Brief for more than a year to Attorney General John Ashcroft and FBI Director Robert Mueller and occasionally into the White House.

-He has written two books about US presidents.
-The first, “The President’s Book of Secrets,” relates how US intelligence officials for more than fifty years have delivered Top Secret intelligence to commanders in chief on the most sensitive information in the world.
-The project enabled him to become the first author to interview, for one book, every living former president, vice president, and CIA director from previous administrations.
-His most recent book is “How To Get Rid of a President: History’s Guide To Removing Unpopular, Unable, or Unfit Chief Executives.”
-Covering American political history from the Constitutional Convention through the election of Donald Trump, it stands as the definitive survey of how presidents have left office.
+He has written two books about the U.S. presidency.
+The first, The President’s Book of Secrets, relates how U.S. intelligence officials brief the commander in chief on the most sensitive information in the world.
+For this, he became the first author to interview, for one book, every living former president, vice president, and CIA director from previous administrations.
+His second book, How To Get Rid of a President: History’s Guide To Removing Unpopular, Unable, or Unfit Chief Executives, covers American political history from the Constitutional Convention through the election of Donald Trump.
+It stands as the definitive survey of how presidents have left office.

 Priess has appeared often in national media like CNN, MSNBC, Fox News, and NPR to discuss the presidency, national security, and intelligence issues.
 He has written for the Washington Post, Lawfare, the Bulwark, Foreign Affairs, the Daily Beast, Politico, the Cipher Brief, Foreign Policy, War on the Rocks, and the Houston Chronicle.